AarhusAI/helm-deployments/README.md

 ```

 One also needs to change the configuration `sourceRepos` in every
-`applications/argo-cd-resources/templates/projects/*.yaml` file for each application to argo knows with repos to stay in
+`applications/argo-cd-resources/templates/projects/*.yaml` file for each application to Argo knows with repos to stay in
 sync with.

 The last step in Argo installation is to install the resources: